Taylor University's Profile

 - 4 majors in Associate of Arts

-- Bachelors of Business Administration (online)
+- Bachelor of Business Administration (online)

 - Master of Arts in Higher Education and Student Development